yassineMtg/MultimodalSearchML/Milestone 4/README.md

 ## Overview

-This milestone focuses on the training and evaluation phase of the MultimodalSearchML pipeline.
-It builds on the output of Milestone 3 (data ingestion and preprocessing) and introduces a full MLOps training workflow using TensorFlow Extended (TFX).
+This milestone focuses on the training and evaluation phase of the MultimodalSearchML pipeline using real-world relevance labels from the Amazon ESCI dataset.
+It builds on Milestone 3, which handled data ingestion and preprocessing, and advances the pipeline with a robust training setup using TensorFlow Extended (TFX), MLflow, and CodeCarbon.

-The goal was not to achieve high accuracy, but to validate that the model training, evaluation, logging, and model versioning infrastructure work reliably and are modular, reproducible, and trackable.

-Despite the absence of labeled data in the Shopping Queries Image Dataset (SQID), we generated synthetic binary labels to simulate a supervised training setting.
-This allowed us to demonstrate model development, metric tracking with MLflow, and energy usage tracking with CodeCarbon.
+I used multi-class labels (Exact, Substitute, Complement, Irrelevant) from the ESCI dataset.
+This allowed for meaningful model training, accurate performance evaluation, and more realistic experimentation.

 ---